Skip to content

 • Organizational talent availability

-• Compliance requirements including EU AI Act August 2025 deadlines
+• Compliance requirements including the EU AI Act high-risk deadline of August 2, 2026

 Step 4: Select Approach Match